-Day 9: Friday 5 October, Venice
+Day 9: Friday 4 October, Venice

 - Church of SS Giovanni e Paolo

 - Santa Maria dei Miracoli

 - Gesuiti (Santa Maria Assunta)

 - Afternoon at leisure

+- Evening Performance of The Barber of Seville at Teatro La Fenice

 This morning we visit a number of Venice's most important churches, beginning with the great Basilica di San Giovanni e Paolo, Dominican counterpart to the grand Franciscan Santa Maria Gloriosa dei Frari.
 One of the largest churches in the city, it became, after the 15th century, the funeral church of Venice's doges; twenty-five doges are buried in the church.
 It was built on the site of an earlier church that was demolished in 1333, and took until 1430 to complete.
 The vast interior, lit by high Gothic windows, houses a treasure trove of Venetian art, including paintings by Giovanni Bellini, Cima Conegliano, Lorenzo Lotto, Vivarini and Veronese.
 Outside is the equestrian statue of the Condottiero Colleoni, a Captain General of the Republic, by Andrea del Verrochio (1483).